femfataal/FMP/journal.md

+## Entry 12/01/2024 - some updates ##
+So I wrote most of the report in a 36 hour haze.
+I also reframed the entire thing.

+Now it's delivered, my eyes burn a lot.
+I still have to do the portfolio and the presentation.
+I'll porbably make an overview of what needs to be written, and what parts I already have.
+Write for maybe 2 or 3 days and then get to building the website.

 ## Entry 5/12/2023 ##

 time to take stock and write out some of Minha's very general notes on my project.